 Until recently, most applications used by companies ran on internal servers.
 This solution had its pluses - clear SaaS security policies and operating structure, but also limitations, such as less scalability and flexibility.
 Today's business world is dominated by cloud-based SaaS applications.
 There are several good reasons behind this:

 - Customization for the common user, not necessarily a technology expert.

 - Ease of implementation; most do not require the support of an IT expert to use them.

-- Convenience in remote companies, when employees work from different cities, countries, and continents, and all tools, data, and communication channels are available to them.
+- Convenience in remote companies, when employees work from different cities, countries, and continents, and all tools, sensitive data, and communication channels are available to them.

 - Lower license prices because they are based on a shared or multi-tenant environment.

 - High scalability.
-SaaS systems usually function in the cloud and are integrated with other tools.
+SaaS applications usually function in the cloud and are integrated with other tools.
 Thanks to that, the user does not have to buy another server or software - it is enough to use available integrations and adjust the system to the company's needs.

-Security is everything in the case of data
+SaaS security is everything in the case of data

 In 2020, up to 65% of companies experienced at least one cyber attack.
-Any system in which many people have access to data requires a special focus on security.
+Any system in which many people have access to customer data requires a special focus on security.
 In the case of SaaS products, businesses can even face completely new threats like malware and phishing attacks.
 Of course, that doesn't mean SaaS users are doomed and have to worry about their data all the time.
 There are many ways to improve SaaS security.
 And here are they:

 10 principles of SaaS security